 Isabelle Peytremann Bridevaux holds a FMH specialization in internal medicine and prevention-public health.
 Prevention and management of chronic diseases and the consequent adaptation of health care systems and services are the focus of her scientific expertise.
 She launched in 2022 the Swiss Cohort of Health Professionals and Caregivers (SCOHPICA).
 One of its main objectives is to examine the causes of the departure of professionals who leave the health field and to identify the obstacles encountered in maintaining them in the profession.
 Another goal is to better understand the trajectories and experiences of family caregivers in order to identify the factors that lead to becoming a family caregiver and assuming this role over time.

 Valérie Rezzonico, SCAPE-CH collaborator at Unisanté, University Center for General Medicine and Public Health in Lausanne

 Valérie Rezzonico holds a Bachelor's degree in psychology as well as a Master's degree in social and applied psychology (behavioral sciences) from the University of Geneva.
 Health promotion, risk prevention and behavior change are part of her interests.
 Implementing concrete interventions directly linked to the knowledge developed through research is very important to her.
-She is particularly interested in research on care experiences in order to improve patient care.
+She is particularly interested in research on care experiences in order to improve patients care.